codeastra2/MLProcessSched/README.md

 8. distinct_values.py

 TO DO:
-1. Improving results for "Parallel programs".
+1. Improve results for "Parallel programs".
-2. Improving results for "Individual programs".